Metro Detroit weather forecast: Mostly sunny, chilly Sunday

 Please join me on Twitter (@AndrewHumphrey) for regular weather updates.

-Sunday night will be chilly and become mostly cloudy.
-Overnight lows will be near 30°F.

 Monday will be cloudy with some sprinkles and flurries by late afternoon.
-Highs will be near 40°F.
+Highs will be near 40 degrees.

 More light raindrops and snowflakes are possible Tuesday.
-Not as chilly with highs near 45°F.
+Not as chilly with highs near 45 degrees.

 Wednesday and the rest of the week will be milder.
-Abundant sunshine returns Wednesday with highs near 50°F. Rain is possible, Thursday, with highs in the mid 50s.
-Mid 50s with sunshine returning Friday and Saturday.
+Abundant sunshine returns Wednesday with highs near 50 degrees.
+Rain is possible Thursday, with highs in the mid-50s.
+Sunshine will return Friday and Saturday.

 Local 4Casters weather app: